JohnPluznyk/FileShareProject/README.md

 # FileShareProject
-A web application meant to allow users to access the web servers files.
+A web application file manager.
+Going to be modeling it after nemo.
+Users should be able to download, and upload files.

 This is just supposed to be a fun little project to help me learn javascript, typescript, and react.
 Once I have the main functionality of the project complete I will then update it with typescript so that I can have an understanding of why a developer would want to use typescript in the first place.
 After understanding typescript I then plan trying to incorparate REACT.
 Again this project is meant for me to develop my web skills.